MireiaValle/my-site-mireiavalle/content/authors/admin/_index.md

 - Visitors
 ---

-Mireia Valle is a postdoctoral researcher from the Basque Centre for Climate Change (BC3) who has been awarded  a  postdoctoral  fellowship  by  the  Basque  Government,  which  covers  two  years  in  aforeign  research center and a third year in a research institution in the Basque Country.
-She is at the first year of her research stage at the National Center for Ecological Analysis and Synthesis-NCEAS working under the supervision of Dr. Benjamin S. Halpern and Dr. Unai Pascual from the BC3.
+Mireia Valle is a Environmental Scientist studying social-ecological systems within the marine environment.
 With her research, she wants to envision the social-ecological future of seascapes under climate change to help us address some of the problems that marine ecosystems are facing around the world.
-To do so, she will focus on marine fish functional and cultural traits
+To do so, she will focus on marine fish functional and cultural traits.